 - You are an employee and are treated as such by your group.
-Examples of persons who are not employees include independent contractors, board members, and consultants; - You occupy a regular full-time or a regular part-time position of at least 0.5 FTE (full time equivalency) and there must be a reasonable expectation of continued funding for the position you occupy;

-- You are in a category or classification of employees that is covered by the plan; - You meet any additional eligibility or participation rules established by your group; and, - You satisfy any applicable waiting period, as explained below.
+Examples of persons who are not employees include independent contractors, board members, and consultants; - Your group has determined that you occupy a regular full-time or a regular part-time position of at least 0.5 FTE (full time equivalency) and there must be a reasonable expectation of continued funding for the position you occupy; - You are in a category or classification of employees that is covered by the plan; - You meet any additional eligibility or participation rules established by your group; and, - You satisfy any applicable waiting period, as explained below.